 Admission into university is competitive and the Australian Tertiary Admission Rank is the basis of admission to most university courses.
-Students are ranked in order of merit based on their ATAR number of students with a Tertiary Entrance Aggregate (TEA) as well as the number of people of Year 12 school leaving age in the population of this state.
-An ATAR of 75.00 indicates that you have an overall rating equal to or better than 75% of the Year 12 school leaving age population in Western Australia
+Students are ranked in order of merit based on their ATAR.

+The ATAR ranges between zero and 99.95.
+It reports your rank relative to all other WA students of Year 12 school leaving age and considers the number of students with a Tertiary Entrance Aggregate (TEA) as well as the number of people of Year 12 school leaving age in the population of this state.
+An ATAR of 75.00 indicates that you have an overall rating equal to or better than 75% of the Year 12 school leaving age population in Western Australia.